 General informationThe larynx is part of the upper respiratory tract (upper airway) that connects your mouth with your lungs.
 It contains your vocal cords, which you use to talk and sing.
 When the vocal cords become irritated or inflamed, they swell up, which distorts the sounds they produce.
 This results in the voice sounding hoarse or croaky and in some cases may barely be heard.

-Laryngitis can be caused by many things, but most commonly involve an infection or injury to the larynx.
+Laryngitis can be caused by many things, but most commonly involves an infection or injury to the larynx.
 The causes of acute (short-term) and chronic (longer lasting) laryngitis differ.

 - Viral respiratory infections, such as a common cold or flu